thewillft/tapreply/README.md

 - **Smart Content Extraction**: Automatically extracts post content and platform-specific metadata for best possible replies
 - **Tone-Aware Replies**: Generate supportive, analytical, or witty replies, with plans to add custom tones soon
 - **Platform-Optimized**: Replies are tailored to each platform's culture and context, whether it be professional or more casual
+- **Personalized Knowledge Base**: Add your expertise, experience, and products/services to create more relevant and authentic replies
 - **Extensible Architecture**: Easy to add support for new platforms in the future with basic programming knowledge

 ## Supported Platforms